Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Example 3: PT-symmetric AFM with tunable Neel order

 In contrast, for quasi-2D layered systems, we find that an analogous $\theta_{\text{2D}}$ is determined by the integrated SBCD

-a relation that holds generally for quasi-2D parity-violating antiferromagnetic insulators.
+which is a relation that holds generally for quasi-2D parity-violating antiferromagnetic insulators when the electromagnetic fields are applied along vertical direction.
 While the surface Hall effect is not well-defined in atomically thin systems, we show that $\mathcal{B}_{n\bm{k}}$ nonetheless gives rise to a measurable electric Hall effect, as derived in Eq.~\eqref{eq:eq_elec_Hall}.

+Strikingly, a recent experiment has observed dynamical axion quasiparticles in quasi-2D even-layer MnBi$_2$Te$_4$~\cite{qiu2025observation}.
+In this system, coherent oscillations of the axion angle $\theta$ are driven by out-of-phase antiferromagnetic magnons under an in-plane magnetic field.
+Beyond a static $\theta$, the dynamical $\delta\theta(t)$ is induced by magnetic fluctuations.
+A larger $\delta\theta/\delta L_z$ (where $L_z$ is the AFM order parameter) produces a stronger signature of these dynamical axion quasiparticles.
+As our analysis indicates, this condition can be achieved in typical quasi-2D AFMs such as CuMnAs.

 \emph{Conclusion and discussion.}---In summary, in this work we have studied that the interplay between Berry phase effects and stacking order in quasi-2D layered materials gives rise to a distinct orbital ME effect, differing fundamentally from known mechanisms in 3D systems.
 We have identified the SBCD and SOMD as the key quantities governing this ME response in parity-violating antiferromagnets.
 This theoretical framework was demonstrated using two illustrative models.